fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/loginComponent/guide.md

 ###  Specific Function Declaration
 To get the authentication result, add `onGuardianSuccess` function on the script.
-If successful, authentication result and the token will be given through `onGuardianSuccess` so that the token can be used for GCCS functions.
+If successful, authentication result and the token will be given through `onGuardianSuccess` so that the token can be used for BSA functions.
 ```
 onGuardianSuccess(token)
 ```